Sky islands: bad trails & bureaucracy

 We hiked over Mica Mountain, meeting early-morning day hikers already returning to Reddington Pass.
 We saw more hikers on Mica and joined two campers at popular historic Manning Camp.
 We spent the afternoon day hiking familiar trails around the mountain.

-On Day 10, I stood on Tanque Verde Peak to view an almost 360-degree panorama of our journey: rocky stair-step Catalinas to Mt.
-Lemmon; Mica Mountain and Rincon Peak, our final high point before we dropped 4000 feet to hot Sonora desert then circled up and back to camp among oaks at Grass Shack.
+On Day10, we stood on Tanque Verde Peak to view an almost 360-degree panorama of our journey: rocky stair-step Catalinas to Mt.
+Lemmon; Mica Mountain and Rincon Peak, our final high point before we dropped 2,700 feet to hot Sonora Desert, then circled up and back to camp among oaks at Grass Shack.
 Now we ambled into Juniper Basin for a brief break in the shade, annoying a black rattlesnake waiting to drink at the canyon pool.
-Its sudden rattle startled me so much, I fell backwards (away from the snake, luckily).
+Its sudden rattle startled Cindy so much, she fell backward (away from the snake, luckily).

 We descended ridges towards a green flow of mesquite parkland where subdivisions stopped.
-Hot sun and spring resumed: purple blooms sprouting from the hedgehog cacti, yellow blossoms on prickly pear; tiny pink buttons on scraggy manzanita.
-At the trailhead, the GPS marked 114 miles and 32,000 feet ascent and similar descent (or 575 feet average elevation change per mile).
+Hot sun and spring resumed.
+Purple blooms sprouting from the hedgehog cacti, yellow blossoms on prickly pear; tiny pink buttons on scraggy manzanita.
+At the trailhead, the GPS marked 114 miles and a 32,000 feet ascent and similar descent (or 575 feet average elevation change per mile).

 The Park Service allows overnight parking at Javelina Picnic Area for Tanque Verde Ridge Trailhead if you have campsite reservations in the wilderness, which we did.
-So I was surprised to find an orange “violation” sticker on the window of our vehicle.
-I turned on my cell phone for a message from my sister: “Could you call the Park Service?
+So Cindy was surprised to find an orange “violation” sticker on the window of our vehicle.
+She turned on her cell phone for a message from her sister: “Could you call the Park Service?
 They are worried about you.”

-As a side note, almost all AZT thru hikers we met had hiked straight through Saguaro Wilderness in one day to avoid Park Service campsites (which require advance reservation for Park Service convenience but are difficult to plan in advance for a multi-day backpack trip).
+As a side note, almost all AZT thru-hikers we met had hiked straight through Saguaro Wilderness in one day to avoid Park Service campsites (which require advance reservations for Park Service convenience but are difficult to plan in advance for a multi-day backpack trip).

 Publishing our success—40 years later

-For the 1975 trek, I wanted to combine my skills as a journalism major with my passion for the outdoors.
-I pitched an article on our trek to the new (1973 startup) Backpacker magazine.
-I took copious notes during our trip; I sent in my double-spaced typed manuscript with David’s photos and one of me as author perched on a hill with my backpack.
-Article was rejected.
-In 1980, I sold Backpacker an article on backpacking cooking and got a check.
+For the 1975 trek, Cindy wanted to combine her skills as a journalism major with her passion for the outdoors.
+She pitched an article on our trek to the new (1973 startup) Backpacker magazine.
+She took copious notes during our trip; and sent in a typed manuscript with David’s photos and one of her as the author perched on a hill with her backpack.
+The article was rejected.
+In 1980, Cindy sold Backpacker an article on backpacking cooking and got a check.
 It never was published.

-In May after finishing the 2016 trek, I queried Backpacker by email.
+In May, after finishing the 2016 trek, Cindy queried Backpacker by email.
 An editor suggested a 500-word version for the “Life List” section.
-I wrote and revised several times at her request, but then heard nothing back.
-In 2017 a different Backpacker editor contacted me.
+She wrote and revised several times at editor request, but then heard nothing back.
+In 2017, a different Backpacker editor contacted her.
 He wanted a 700-word essay.
-The final version which ran in the September 2017 edition, seemed more about the young editor’s notions on senior hiking memories, but it was well-written and paid me $500.
+The final version, which ran in the September 2017 edition, seemed more about the editor’s notions on senior hiking memories, but it was well-written and paid Cindy $500.
 Success at last!

 (Click upper right box above map to “view larger map” to see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)